 Growing up, I was a huge Star Wars fan, and I wore my Luke and C3PO t-shirt until the transfer peeled off (a sad day).
 But as I’ve gotten older, I’ve drifted somewhat from the crazed Star Wars fan that I once was.
 That said, I did meet Mark Hamill at FanExpo in Toronto, and it was an incredible moment.
 He hugged me.
 I crumpled.
 I fell in love all over again.

 Proper fandom-wise, I am a devout Sherlockian and Whovian … so the BBC’s Sherlock, and Doctor Who are my two favourites.
 In the last few years, we’ve done pretty well at meeting many of the cast members of both.
 On the home front, my apartment is being taken over by Sherlock and Doctor Who Titan figures (and 5″ DW figures).
 I can’t stop buying them, and an intervention might be required.
 I’m also a devoted member of the Outlander fandom.
 Jamie and Claire = OTP.
 And I LOVE the British series, Humans.
-The wait for season three is killing me!
+I really hope there will be a season four!
 I need more people to watch so I can dish about that one.
 Niska and Leo are the best.